BrunoAFK/vrijeme_hr/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-This integration provides current weather data from Vrijeme.hr (Croatian Meteorological and Hydrological Service - DHMZ) for Home Assistant.
-It's primarily designed for accessing detailed current weather sensor data, as forecast data is not available through DHMZ's XML feed.
+This integration provides **current weather data** from meteo.hr (Croatian Meteorological and Hydrological Service - DHMZ) for Home Assistant. **Please note that this integration does not retrieve forecast data, only current conditions are provided.** The XML feed is updated approximately once per hour.

 ## Features
-- Real-time weather sensor data for Croatian cities
+- Weather sensor data for Croatian cities
 - Available as both sensor entities and a basic weather entity
 - Configurable update interval
-- Multiple sensor options with high-precision measurements
+- Multiple sensor options

 ## Recommended Usage
-This integration is most effective when used for its sensor entities, which provide accurate current weather measurements.
-While a weather entity is available, it only shows current conditions without forecast data.
+This integration is most effective when used for its sensor entities, which provide current weather measurements.
+While a weather entity is available, it only shows the current conditions and does not include forecast data.

 ### Recommended Frontend Cards
-To make the most of this integration's sensor data, consider using [Weather Chart Card](https://github.com/mlamberts78/weather-chart-card) custom card.
+To make the most of this integration's sensor data, consider using the [Weather Chart Card](https://github.com/mlamberts78/weather-chart-card) custom card.

 ## Installation